JishnuBaburaj/Coursera-Pandas-for-Beginners/README.md

 In a video that plays in a split-screen with your work area, your instructor will walk you through these steps:

-1) Three methods of creating a Series.
+1) Three methods of creating a series.

-2) Two methods of creating Data frames.
+2) Two methods of creating data frames.

-3) Importing/Exporting different types of data files and viewing rows.
+3) Importing/exporting different types of data files and viewing rows.

 4) Get a summary of the data & view column names and data types.

 5) Calculate mean & cumulative sum.
-Determine Minimum and maximum values.
+Determine minimum & maximum values.

-6) String operations such as converting to uppercase letters , lowercase letters, Swap case and finding the length of a string, splitting strings and detecting unique values.
+6) String operations such as converting to uppercase letters , lowercase letters, swap case, finding the length of a string, splitting strings and detecting unique values.

 7) Repeating strings.